Contributors Dropdown icon

 • Hosting a weekend BBQ with games, prizes, and fun for all families

-How Funnel approaches marketing and sales alignment
+How Funnel approaches sales and marketing alignment

 He echoed the earlier point that goal alignment is critical.